Deep Dive

 (Moonriver Network)

-The update also expanded bridging capabilities between Moonriver, Moonbeam, and testnets, and added support for both Generalized Message Passing (GMP) and the legacy XCM V1 protocol.
-These improvements enhance cross-chain communication without changing gas fees for users.
+A key change was the implementation of a capped, linear inflation model for the network's native token, designed to provide predictable long-term issuance.
+It also expanded bridging capabilities between Moonriver, Moonbeam, and their testnets, and added support for both Generalized Message Passing (GMP) and the legacy XCM V1 format for more flexible cross-chain interactions.

 (Moonriver Network)